jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-11.md

 - They can pay only to those appointed by parliament.
 - They must have the discharge of the public creditor.

-> *Superphysics note=  In pantrynomics, the exchequer makes up the fourth branch of of government
+> *Superphysics note: In Economic Superphysics, the exchequer makes up the fourth branch of of government

 The surplus of the mortgages goes into the 'sinking fund' for paying the public debt.
 This secures the government in the present family.
 If a revolution were to happen, the public creditors, who are men of interest, would lose both principal and interest.